ARMmbed/mbed_OS_API_Docs/docs/APIs/io/PwmOut.md

 ## Hello World!

-This code example uses the default period of 0.020s and ramps the duty cycle from 0% to 100% in incriments of 10%.
+This code example uses the default period of 0.020s and ramps the duty cycle from 0% to 100% in increments of 10%.

 ** MISSING **